eclipse-archived/ceylon-lang.org/documentation/1.3/examples.md

   to use Ceylon in [Vert.x][].
 - [Spark with Ceylon][] demonstrates how to use the Spark web framework in Ceylon.
+- [Jooby with Ceylon][] contains a very simple example of the Jooby web framework.
 - The [gyokuro demos][] show off the [gyokuro][] web framework, which is written in Ceylon.